About the course

 - a dissertation on an approved topic.

 The option papers allow you to study both Irish and Welsh or only one of the two.
-If you wish, you may also select aspects of the archaeology or history of the Celtic-speaking peoples, as well as linguistic and literary options.
+If you wish, you may also select aspects of the history of the Celtic-speaking peoples, as well as linguistic and literary options.
 Although the regulations are flexible enough to allow for individual preferences, there is also a compulsory language element requiring the close study of texts in the original language(s).

 Many MSt students proceed to doctoral degrees at Oxford or at other universities.
 Other graduate destinations include teaching, journalism, law, publishing, and the civil service.